aleshaleksey/fansys23/06-abilities.md

 - OPTIONAL: If playing with alignment rules, a character who gains "Spirit Strike" should be spiritually aligned, and cannot use this ability if they lose this alignment.

 **Prerequisites**: 12 MP dice total and 18 SP dice total.

 ___
+#### Unholy Strike

+**Type**: B Class

+**Description**: Expend MP to infuse a weapon attack with decay, dealing extra damage.
+This costs 1 MP per 1d6 of necrotic damage.
+Mortals hit by this attack must succeed a CON save (Threshold=13+NAT+[CHA]) or start "bleeding".

+**Declaration**: Must be made when the attack is called, however, for MELEE attacks the MP cost is only paid if the attack hits.
+For ranged and thrown weapon attacks the cost is always paid.

+**Limitations**:
+- Unholy Strike, when used with ranged weapons, is applicable only within the first range increment.
+- A character with a "divine" alignment cannot take this ability.
+This is an optional rule for when playing with alignment.

+**Prerequisites**:
+- Proficiency with at least one weapon group.
+- 6 SP dice total and 9 MP dice total.

+___
 ### General Abilities (Supernatural)